Clinical Science and Psychopathology Research Program (CSPR)

 Accreditation

-The American Psychological Association (APA) has accredited our internationally recognized clinical psychology program since 1948.
-We are also accredited by the Psychological Clinical Science Accreditation System (PCSAS).
-Our full accreditation information can be found on our website.
+The American Psychological Association's (APA) Commission on Accreditation (CoA) has accredited our clinical psychology PhD program since 1948.
+We are accredited by the APA through 2027.

-• Our clinical science training model and vision is most consistent with the standards of PCSAS.
+We intend to renew our PCSAS Accreditation.
+Our clinical science training model and vision is most consistent with the standards of PCSAS.
 We support the full scope of current PCSAS initiatives, including PCSAS achieving recognition in 2018 from the Association of Psychology Postdoctoral and Internship Centers (APPIC) to allow students from PCSAS accredited programs into the internship match.
+We also support their initiative to make program graduates fully license-eligible in diverse jurisdictions.
+As license eligibility is achieved for PCSAS program graduates in a significant number of U.S. states over the next few years, our program will consider remaining accredited solely by PCSAS without APA accreditation.

 Curriculum